chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 1. ssh into node and open the `/etc/chef/client.rb` file.
     **NOTE:** On Windows machines, the default location for this file is `C:\chef\client.rb`.
 On all other systems the default location for this file is `/etc/chef/client.rb`.

-1. update the chef-server url with chefserver-LB fqdn.
+1. update the chef-server url with chef server LB fqdn.

 1. Run `chef-client` command, it will connect with new setup, perform the scan and generate the report in chef-automate.